jonallured/braze_ruby/README.md

 ## Releasing

+Before releasing the CHANGELOG should be updated so that the new version has it's own section and an empty Unreleased section is ready for the next change.
-New versions are released by running a script locally that bumps the patch level of the gem and then pushes to a GitHub Action that actually sends the new version to RubyGems.org:
+New versions are released by running a script locally that bumps the minor level of the gem and then pushes to a GitHub Action that actually sends the new version to RubyGems.org: